 Myth: Eating (fill-in-the-blank food) will vaporize fat.

 Reality check: Sorry, grapefruit fanatics.
-Your favorite food isn't quite what it's cracked up to be by some misguided souls (or fad diet salesmen).
+Your favourite food isn't quite what it's cracked up to be by some misguided souls (or fad diet salesmen).
 Ditto for lovers of celery or cabbage soup.
 Good foods?
 You betcha.
 Weight-loss wonders?
 Not so fast.

 Unless, of course, that's all you eat — something dietitians vehemently don't recommend.